 Can I get help to start renting?

-For your first rental application, you can apply for Bond Assistance from the Office of Housing.
+If you meet the bond loan income and asset eligibility limits, you can apply for an interest-free bond loan from DHHS.
 You may be able to get rent assistance if you get a Centrelink payment.

 When can I get payments from Centrelink?